BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/hyperledger_lesson11.md

 	bodyText="The chaincode is all stored in a single folder in fabric-samples/chaincode.
 The Fabcar.js script is located at fabric-samples/chaincode/fabcar/node/fabcar.js."
 %}

-<h5>Query All Cars (line 145)</h5>

 {% include callouts/callout.html
-	title="Title"
+	title="Query All Cars (line 145)"
-	bodyText="This function simply returns all of the cars in the database as we saw in the last example. <script src='https://gist.github.com/alexander-morris/02bd87637892fc746f1a489d36e86cdb'></script>"
+	bodyText="<span>This function simply returns all of the cars in the database as we saw in the last example.</span><script src='https://gist.github.com/alexander-morris/02bd87637892fc746f1a489d36e86cdb'></script>"
 %}

 As you can see, all that's really happening here is a quick query that pulls cars 0 - 999 by their IDs.
 The SDK is taking care of the heavy lifting and abstracting all of this away so that we can just play through the iterator object, which is just an extension of the state object that we have at our node.
 In this way, a highly secure blockchain IDE can be used with comparable ease to a standard database.